Note: This post was originally published in 2020, but has been updated since. The last update was in May 2022.

-Firstly, buying off-plan involves purchasing a property during the construction process, this can be from a couple of months to completion or up to 2 years in some cases.
-The key benefits include purchasing at a discounted price, developers need to incentivise investors to purchase during the construction period and this mostly comes from a reduced rate.
+Firstly, buying off-plan involves purchasing a property during the construction process.
+This can be a couple of months from completion or up to 2 years in some cases.
+The key benefits include purchasing at a discounted price, as developers need to incentivise investors to purchase during the construction period and this mostly comes from a reduced rate.
 Furthermore, it gives investors the chance to buy direct from a developer at the base pricing, rather than from another investor on the secondary market with a mark-up on the pricing.

 Before we dive into the potential further benefits of an off-plan purchase, it’s clear that this type of purchase is not for everyone and the points below will help you decide if it might work for you.

 Typically, when purchasing an off-plan property with a mortgage you can obtain a formal offer from a financial provider approximately 3 months out from completion, prior to this you will obtain an offer in principle based on your circumstances and the property.
 If you do obtain an offer it will likely be for a maximum of 6 months.
 With this in mind, you do not want to commit to a purchase without being sure you can get a mortgage closer to completion, if you typically have a wide range of lenders open to you this shouldn’t be an issue but if you struggle to get a mortgage on a property on the secondary market it’s best to ensure you’ve discussed at length with an experienced mortgage broker/advisor.